tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 * [F.54: If you capture `this`, capture all variables explicitly (no default capture)](#Rf-this-capture)
 * [F.55: Don't use `va_arg` arguments](#F-varargs)

-Functions have strong similarities to lambdas and function objects.
+Functions have a lot of similarities to lambdas and function objects.

 **See also**: [C.lambdas: Function objects and lambdas](#SS-lambdas)